djcard/errorFilter/errorFilter/README.md

 ## Properties

-Struct errorClasses: A dictionary of component which handles filtering the error.
+errorClasses - Struct: A dictionary of component which handles filtering the error.

-Struct typeFields: keys are the type of error and the values are the fields to include in the output for that type
+typeFields - Struct: keys are the type of error and the values are the fields to include in the output for that type

-numeric tagContextLines: The maximum length of the tagContext array
+tagContextLines - numeric: The maximum length of the tagContext array

-String (comma separated list) tagContextFields: The fields to include in each tagContext entry
+tagContextFields - String (comma separated list) : The fields to include in each tagContext entry

-Array of strings filterPhrases: The key phrases used to filter out tagContext entries
+filterPhrases - Array of strings : The key phrases used to filter out tagContext entries

-Boolean removeAllBlankLines: When filtering an error, will remove all keys with empty strings as the value
+removeAllBlankLines - Boolean: When filtering an error, will remove all keys with empty strings as the value

+doNotNormalize - comma separated list : a list of keyNames for the componant normalizer to skip. defaults to  "testbox,coldbox,wirebox,cachebox,logbox,this"

 ## Handling Custom Errors